RO-29/minio-ratelimit/README.md

     ├── old_lua_scripts/           # Previous Lua script versions
     ├── test_data/                 # Test datasets
     └── test_results/              # Historical test results

+### Path Management

+The project uses a consistent approach to path management to ensure that all scripts and Makefile targets can reference files correctly regardless of which directory commands are executed from:

+1. **Centralized Path Definitions**: The `versions.mk` file defines:
+   - `PROJECT_DIR := $(shell pwd)` - Current directory using shell pwd
+   - `PROJECT_ROOT := $(PROJECT_DIR)` - Alias maintained for backward compatibility

+2. **Path Resolution in Makefiles**:
+   - All `.mk` files use `$(PROJECT_ROOT)` for absolute paths
+   - The main `Makefile` includes `versions.mk` first to ensure path variables are available

+3. **Path Resolution in Scripts**:
+   - Shell scripts check for `PROJECT_ROOT` from environment
+   - If not defined, they fall back to current directory: `PROJECT_ROOT=$(pwd)`

+This approach ensures consistent behavior across different environments and allows the project to be run from any directory.
 ```

 ---